-We believe that fieldwork is integral to a Geography degree.
-The subject fundamentally aims to understand the world we live in.
+We believe that fieldwork is integral to geography as a subject which fundamentally aims to understand the world we live in.

-Experiential learning underpins and reinforces understanding of theory and concepts gained in the classroom: fieldwork stimulates academic curiosity, hones observation and measurement skills, exposes students to a range of challenges and processes with global societal importance and allows students to make connections between physical and social processes at range of scales.
+Experiential learning underpins and reinforces understanding of theory and concepts gained in the classroom.
+Fieldwork stimulates academic curiosity, hones observation and measurement skills, exposes students to a range of challenges and processes with global societal importance and allows students to make connections between physical and social processes at a range of scales.

-Within the UK, we run day trips to Spurn Point and the Humber Estuary to investigate coastal processes and management, and students also get the opportunity to spend the day volunteering at a local co-operative, learning about and getting involved in community activities such as gardening, brewing and cooking.
-We also run longer 4-5 day trips to explore creative, experimental and subversive ways of seeing urban geographies in Liverpool and the glacial, geological and environmental processes that have shaped the beautiful Lake District.
+We run day trips to Spurn Point and the Humber Estuary to investigate coastal processes and management.
+Students also get the opportunity to spend the day volunteering at a local co-operative, getting involved in community activities such as gardening, brewing and cooking.
+We also run four and five-day trips to explore experimental ways of seeing urban geographies in Liverpool and the glacial, geological and environmental processes that have shaped the beautiful Lake District.

-Internationally, students have the opportunity to study the impacts of earthquakes and melting glaciers in New Zealand, dryland, fluvial and coastal process in southern Spain, grass-root development issues in Uganda, geographies of memorialisation and urbanisation in Berlin and rural and urban geographies in Morocco.
-All of our core field classes at Levels 1 and 2 are included in the price of the University tuition fees.
-Optional field classes at Level 3 are not included in the fees: to be inclusive as possible we run trips at a range of prices, and also provide financial support for students via our departmental scholarship scheme.
+Students have the opportunity to study the impacts of earthquakes and melting glaciers in New Zealand, dryland, fluvial and coastal process in southern Spain, grass-root development issues in Uganda, and rural and urban geographies in Morocco.

 At Level 1 you will learn and apply essential field skills such as qualitative techniques, environmental sampling and laboratory analyses in Sheffield and the surrounding Peak District.
 This includes a 3-day residential field class to the Peak District early in the first semester that also helps you to get to know staff and your fellow students.